visserle/AnkiOps/README.md

 ### Synchronization

-AnkiOps has two sync commands:
+AnkiOps has two sync commands, which make one side match the other:

 - `ankiops af` (anki to files): After editing notes, tags, or decks in Anki, and
 - `ankiops fa` (files to anki): After editing Markdown decks, media, or note types.

-Both sync operations can create update, move, and delete managed notes, and handle all media and note types.
+Both sync operations create, update, move, and delete managed notes, and handle media files and note types.
 Before syncing, an automatic Git snapshot is created.

 ### Add-On